Careers

 Team Management and Leadership

-• Ensure each member of the professional practice staff team is provided with performance reviews and planning.
+• Ensure the IT team is provided with performance review and planning.

 Essential Skills and Qualifications